The Winter King (Cornwell novel): Publication

+Adaptation

+On 22 April 2022, Sony Pictures Television announced that their recently acquired production company Bad Wolf were adapting The Winter King into a 10-part series for British television. starring Iain De Caestecker as Arthur Pendragon.
+The series was developed for television by Kate Brooke and Ed Whitmore, premiering on ITVX in the United Kingdom on 21 December 2023.

 Reception

 The Winter King was generally well-received upon its publication.
 Publishers Weekly called it an "exemplary kickoff to a trilogy about the legendary warrior-king", adding that "Cornwell's Arthur is fierce, dedicated and complex, a man with many problems, most of his own making" and that "Cornwell knows his history--the battle scenes are particularly fine--but not once does it get in the way of people of flesh and blood meeting on a darkened field of combat."
 According to Kirkus Reviews, the book's "great battle scenes and brilliant political intrigue swirl about a cast of legendary but very human characters."
 The Washington Post remarked that the "strength of the tale lies in the way Cornwell tells it through the creation of flesh-and-blood players who make a historical period come magically alive."

 The novel has been called "not at all a traditional fantasy story any more than it is a traditional Arthur story."
 An Amazon.com editorial review said it is essentially "a modern political thriller, told in flat American diction...
 Bernard Cornwell downplays the magic that enlivens the traditional stories, depicting it more as a combination of superstition and shrewd wits" and recommended it "with reservations; though it's absorbing to read, the emphasis on battles and politics means that this will greatly appeal to some fantasy readers, but disappoint others."